 The world we live in is astonishingly, endlessly complex, and for most of us, sight is the primary sense by which we perceive that complexity.
 It is so complex, in fact, that our minds must find shortcuts, shortcuts that have been described with the word "symbol" (which is itself a symbol for the concept, "symbol").
 But while symbols are useful tools that can help us cope with the infinite complexity of our universe, they can only ever be generalizations.
 They are tools and touch-points - never the "thing itself."

-The fact is, your mind is capable of making incredibly sophisticated distinctions between the most minute eye-variations, and of using that information intuitively, subconsciously compiling it with all the other information available from a face so that you are in no danger whatsoever of making what seems (to me) to be the fairly easy mistake of confusing my face with that of, say, Brad Pitt (who, compared to any crustacean or herbaceous plant, is pretty much my doppelganger).
+The fact is, your mind is capable of making incredibly sophisticated distinctions between the most minute eye-variations, and of compiling all the information available from a face you're observing so that you are in no danger whatsoever of making what seems (to me) to be the fairly easy mistake of confusing my face with that of, say, Brad Pitt (who, compared to any crustacean or herbaceous plant, is pretty much my doppelganger).

 The problems start to arise when we begin to actually believe in our symbols, to believe that they are not symbols at all, but "the things in themselves."
 In doing this, we turn the entire world into an elaborate set of objects: controllable, man-made things that can be used and manipulated however we please.